Philip Bunker: Career and important contributions

 Research Council of Canada, had obtained a very high resolution infrared spectrum of the molecule.

 Bunker is a well-known expert in the use of the molecular symmetry group.
 At the end of Longuet-Higgins' paper in which he introduced permutation and permutation-inversion molecular symmetry groups, Longuet-Higgins wrote: "In conclusion it should be added that the present definition can be extended to linear molecules, and to molecules where spin-orbit coupling is strong; but these topics are best dealt with separately."
 However, a few years later (in 1967) Longuet-Higgins left the field of theoretical chemistry; he wrote nothing more about molecular symmetry and did not make these extensions.
 Bunker then developed the extensions of these principles to linear molecules as well as to molecules with strong spin-orbit coupling.

-Bunker is also known for his work in the quantitative description of non-adiabatic effects in quantum molecular dynamics.
+Bunker is also known for his work in the quantitative description of non-adiabatic effects in quantum molecular dynamics and for his contributions to studies using Coulomb explosion imaging.
+He has, with others, determined the effect of introducing angular measure as a dimension for the value of the Planck constant, and for the equations involved in using a Kibble balance.

 Together with Per Jensen (1956-2022), who was a theoretical chemist at Bergische Universität Wuppertal, Bunker has written two books on theoretical chemistry and molecular spectroscopy; Molecular Symmetry and Spectroscopy (1998) and Fundamentals of Molecular Symmetry (2005).